Eligibility Review

 • Questions or anomalies resulting from documentation, third-party checks, or case information

-• Employment planning
+• Employability planning

 Review alerts and identify any specific requirements, such as an interpreter.

-Eligibility Review – Conducting the Interview
+Eligibility review – conducting the interview

 Effective: September 30, 2014